Decarbonizing Industry Resource Tool (DIRT)

 Tool Scope:

 The goal of the Decarbonizing Industry Resource Tool (DIRT) is to help project developers, industrial companies, and investors discover the state and federal financial incentives that may be applicable to their heavy industry and transport projects.
-This iteration of the tool captures incentives at the federal level and at the state level in ten key states:
+This iteration of the tool captures incentives at the federal level and at the state level in eleven key states:

 • California